andrewcooke/choochoo/docs/impulse.md

     impulses when the data feed drops.

-    This step takes account of how much time was spent on training at this particular level of exercise.
+    This step takes account of how much time was spent on training at a particular level of exercise.
 As discussed earlier, we assume that more time means more gains.

 ### Other Impulse Models